samaracodes/samaracodes/README.md

 <p align="center">

 <h2> Hey!
 Get to know me 🥳🙌🏼 </h2>
+I'm a Software Engineer from NYC and I've recently graduated from the Flatiron School bootcamp, class of '21. <br>
+Currently actively searching for my first SWE role. <br>
-I'm a Software Engineer from NYC that is passionate about expressing my creativity and building applications from the ground up. <br>
+I'm really passionate about expressing my creativity and building applications from the ground up, seeing my vision come to life is what drives me. <br>
-I've graduated from the Flatiron School bootcamp, class of '21. <br>
-I'm a tenacious learner with a strong work ethic, being able to learn new things makes me love what I do.
+I'm a tenacious learner with a strong work ethic.
+The tech industry is something that is ever-evolving and with that I know I'm forever a student, I have no problem learning new things.

 <h2> My Current Stack ✨</h2>
 <ul>